zackees/rss2gab/README.md

 Takes an RSS feed and auto posts to gab

 There is 100% test coverage on this codebase.
-So if the unit tests pass on your platform then the system will work correct.
+So if the unit tests pass on your platform then the system will work correctly.

 # Tests